opencollective/opencollective-frontend/components/static-pages/hiring.md

 # Hiring

-## Come work at a Tech Company that actually Respects Your Time.
+## Come Work at a Mission Driven Tech Company with High Impact that Pays Well and Cares about You.

 Are you a top-notch engineer, product manager, or operations person?
 Do you want to get paid well, have time to relax each week, and be respected for your passion for open source, mutual aid, and the commons?
 Come work with us!